FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/oauth-v1-signed-requests.md

 ---
 layout: advice
-title: "OAuth v1 signed requests"
+title: OAuth v1 signed requests
-description: "Twitter doesn't make it easy to build an OAuth v1 login with Java.
-Here's how we did it for FusionAuth."
+description: Twitter doesn't make it easy to build an OAuth v1 login with Java.
+Here's how we did it for FusionAuth.
 author: Daniel DeGroff
 categories: oauth
 header_dark: true